ocean-tracking-network/otn_field_reporting_standards/_episodes/02-metadata.md

 ### What is the benefit of registering with the OTN Database?

-OTN and affiliated networks provide automated cross-referencing of your detection data with other tags in the system to help resolve "mystery detections" and provide detection data to taggers in other regions.
-OTN's Data Manager will also extensively quality control your submitted metadata for errors to ensure the most accurate records possible are stored in the database.
-OTN's database and Data Portal website are excellent places to archive your datasets for future use and sharing with collaborators.
-We offer pathways to publish your datasets with [OBIS](https://obis.org/), and via open data portals like ERDDAP, GeoServer etc. The data-product format returned by OTN is directly ingestible by analysis packages such as [glatos](https://github.com/ocean-tracking-network/glatos) and [resonATe](https://gitlab.oceantrack.org/otndc/resonate) for ease of analysis.
+OTN and affiliated networks provide automated cross-referencing of detection data with other tags in the system to help resolve "mystery detections" and provide detection data to taggers in other regions.
+OTN's Data Manager will also extensively quality control submitted metadata for errors to ensure the most accurate records possible are stored in the database.
+OTN's database and Data Portal website are excellent places to archive datasets for future use and share with collaborators.
+We offer pathways to publish datasets with [OBIS](https://obis.org/), and via open data portals like ERDDAP, GeoServer etc. The data-product format returned by OTN is directly ingestible by analysis packages such as [glatos](https://github.com/ocean-tracking-network/glatos) and [resonATe](https://gitlab.oceantrack.org/otndc/resonate) for ease of analysis.
 OTN offers support for the use of these packages and tools.

 ## Metadata Tips and Tricks

 Here are some field-specific guidelines for completing metadata.
-The OTN field team has their own metadata format, based on the Shortform Template, but containing OTN-specific columns, which is used for many projects.
+The OTN Field team has their own metadata format, based on the Shortform Template, but containing OTN-specific columns, which is used for many projects.
 The OTN-Field deployment metadata sheet is available [here](https://gitlab.oceantrack.org/otnfield/OTN_Field_Ops/-/wikis/Metadata%20Templates).

 If you are unsure of what information to put in a column, refer to the `Data Dictionary` tab of the metadata for other instructions.